 Learning Outcomes vs. Learning Objectives

-The difference between these two terms is not generally recognized, and many trainers and learners alike find them to be interchangeable.
-They are best differentiated by considering a learning objective to be an outline of the material an instructor intends to cover or the questions a class will aim to address.
-A learning outcome, on the other hand, will focus on the application of the content from the learner’s point of view specifically.
+The difference between these two terms isn’t generally recognized, and many trainers and learners alike find them to be interchangeable.
+They are best differentiated, however, by considering a learning objective to be an outline of the material an instructor intends to cover or the questions a course will aim to address.
+A learning outcome, on the other hand, focuses on the application of the content from the learner’s point of view specifically.

 Developing your Learning Outcomes